leekgroup/testsetbias/README.txt

 The whole processs should take about 50 minutes to run.
 The resulting file "test_set_analysis.html" can be opened in a web browser to view the analysis and figures from the paper.
+The downloaded data and code chunks will be cached so that the analysis can be run again and/or modified quickly.

 There are two sections that use data from simulations which are currently not evaluated (the data are simply provided).
 You may choose to run those by changing